golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 This call tells the `executor` to execute a single task defined by the task function `async (ctx) => {}`.
 The ctx object allows us to run a task consisting of a single or batch of commands on the provider side.
 The keyspace size can be obtained from the stdout attribute of the result object returned by the task function.
-In case we cannot calculate the size of keyspace we will throw an error.
+In case we cannot calculate the size of the keyspace we will throw an error.

 ### Calculate boundaries for chunks